troyhite/splitbrain-multisite-apphosting-firewall/readme.md

 Reliability ensures your application can meet the commitments you make to your customers.
 For more information, see [Design review checklist for Reliability](/azure/well-architected/reliability/checklist).

-1. Identify Failure Points
+**Identify Failure Points**

 In our architecture, several critical components require careful consideration:

-   - Application Gateway: The entry point for all external user requests.
+   - **Application Gateway**: The entry point for all internal user requests.
 Potential failure points include misconfigurations, SSL certificate expiration, or capacity limits.
-   - Azure Firewall: Responsible for securing communication between the Application Gateway and backend VMs.
+   - **Azure Firewall**: Responsible for securing communication between the Application Gateway and backend VMs.
 Failures could occur due to rule conflicts, unexpected traffic spikes, or misconfigured network rules.
-   - Azure Front Door: Primarily used for external user access and caching/optimization.
+   - **Azure Front Door**: Primarily used for external user access and caching/optimization.
 Failure points may involve DNS misconfigurations, regional outages, or SSL termination issues.

-2. Assess Impact
+**Assess Impact**

-   - External Users: If the Application Gateway fails, external users won’t be able to access the subdomains associated with our primary apex domain.
+   - **External Users**: If the Application Gateway fails, external users won’t be able to access the subdomains associated with our primary apex domain.
 This directly impacts user experience and business continuity.
-   - Internal Users: Backend VMs are critical for internal users (e.g., financial analysts).
+   - **Internal Users**: Backend VMs are critical for internal users (e.g., financial analysts).
 A failure in communication between the Application Gateway and VMs disrupts data retrieval and analysis.

-3. Mitigation Strategies
+**Mitigation Strategies**
-   - Redundancy and Scaling:
+   - **Redundancy and Scaling**:
       - Deploy multiple Application Gateways across availability zones to ensure high availability.
       - Autoscale backend VMs based on demand to handle varying loads.
-   - Health Probes and Monitoring:
+   - **Health Probes and Monitoring**:
       - Regularly check the health of VMs and services.
 Use Azure Monitor to trigger scaling events or failover.
       - Set up alerts for critical metrics (e.g., CPU, memory, response time).
-   - DNS Control:
+   - **DNS Control**:
       - Implement DNS-based routing based on client network location:
          - For external users, Azure Front Door handles DNS resolution and caching.
          - For internal users, bypass Azure Front Door and route directly to the Application Gateway.
       - Ensure DNS records are up-to-date and correctly configured.
          - In the event of a diaster, plan for the need to keep both public and private DNS records accurate post any required failover.

-4. Continuous Monitoring and Incident Response
+**Continuous Monitoring and Incident Response**
-   - Logging and Analysis:
+   - **Logging and Analysis**:
       - Collect logs from all components (Application Gateway, Azure Firewall, VMs).
       - Use Azure Log Analytics or Azure Monitor Logs for centralized analysis.
-   - Incident Response Plan:
+   - **Incident Response Plan**:
       - Define procedures for handling failures.
       - Establish communication channels to inform users promptly during outages.